Report: LI drinking water has most contaminants in NY

 On Long Island, 19 "distinct emerging contaminants" were detected.
 Most frequent: Strontium, followed by chromium-6, chlorate, chromium, and 1,4-dioxane.

-Nassau had the most number of systems with detections, with 1,4-dioxane, PFOA, and PFOS being detected in both counties.
-Two other PFAS chemicals were detected in Suffolk.
+Nassau County had the most number of systems with detections, with 1,4-dioxane, PFOA and PFOS being detected in both counties.
+Two other PFAS chemicals were detected in Suffolk County.

 Comments